visay/neos-flow-dev/README.md

 git clone https://github.com/neos/flow-base-distribution.git
 ```

-If you also need the base distribution for comparison:

-3. Install dependencies for Neos and Flow:
+2. Install dependencies for all Neos and Flow distributions:

 ```bash
 cd /path/to/your/local/workspace/neos-development-distribution